cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 While the application callbacks registration MUST be handled by the application module during initialization, and client creation is governed by [ICS-2](.ics-002-client-semantics/README.md), the channel creation and registration procedures are defined by ICS-04 and are detailed below.

+The ICS-04 specification defines a set of conditions that the IBC protocol must adhere to.
+These conditions ensure the proper execution of the function handlers by establishing requirements before execution (ante-conditions), possible error conditions during execution (error-conditions), and expected outcomes after execution (post-conditions).
+Thus, implementation that wants to comply with the specification of the IBC version 2 protocol MUST adheres to the specified conditions.

 ##### Channel creation

 The channel creation process establishes the communication pathway between two chains.
 The procedure ensures both chains have a mutually recognized channel, facilitating packet transmission through authenticated streams.

+###### Ante-Conditions

+- The clientId provided in input to createChannel MUST exist.

+###### Error-Conditions

+- Incorrect clientId
+- Unexpected keyPrefix format

+###### Post-Conditions On Success

+- A channel is set in store and it's accessible with key channelId.
+- The creator is set in store and it's accessible with key [channelId,address].

+###### Post-Conditions On Error

+- If one payload fail, then all state changes happened on the sucessfull application execution must be reverted.
+- No packetCommitment has been generated.
+- The sequence number bind to sourceId MUST be unchanged.

+###### Pseudo-Code

 ```typescript
 function createChannel(